andlab-um/MT-EEG-dataset/README.md

 We provide a dataset combining high-density Electroencephalography (**HD-EEG**, 128 channels) and **mouse-tracking** intended as a resource for investigating *dynamic decision processing* of **semantic** and **food preference** choices in the brain.

-Here, you can find the analysis scripts used in this project with result figures.
-Please contact Kun CHEN (yc17307@um.edu.mo) if you have any questions about the code or dataset.
+You can find the analysis scripts used in this project with result figures.
+Please don't hesitate to create issues or contact [Kun CHEN](https://github.com/const7) (yc17307@um.edu.mo) if you have any questions about the code or dataset.

 ## Structure